memsql/singlestore-spark-connector/README.md

 ### SSL Support

-The SingleStore Spark Connector uses the SingleStore JDBC Driver under the hood and thus supports SSL configuration out of the box.
-In order to configure SSL, first ensure that your SingleStore cluster has SSL configured.
+The SingleStoreDB Spark Connector uses the SingleStoreDB JDBC Driver under the hood and thus supports SSL configuration out of the box.
+In order to configure SSL, first ensure that your SingleStoreDB cluster has SSL configured.
 Documentation on how to set this up can be found here: https://docs.singlestore.com/latest/guides/security/encryption/ssl/